 Robert A. Karl is Assistant Professor at Princeton University, where he teaches modern Latin American history.
 His research on mid-twentieth century Latin America seeks to challenge traditional scalar and chronological frameworks, as well as to uncover the origins of the categories with which we think about the twentieth century.
 His work on Colombia relies on traditional methods from political and social history, as well as approaches from spatial history.
 He is broadly interested in using digital history to advance both analysis and narrative.

-Karl's book, Forgotten Peace: Reform, Violence, and the Making of Contemporary Colombia (forthcoming with University of California Press, 2017), examines how Colombians grappled with “violence” as an intellectual and a practical problem during a nearly decade-long process of democratization and social reform.
+Karl's book, Forgotten Peace: Reform, Violence, and the Making of Contemporary Colombia (University of California Press, 2017), examines how Colombians grappled with “violence” as an intellectual and a practical problem during a nearly decade-long process of democratization and social reform.
 Eventual disillusionment with these reformist experiments in the 1960s generated key components of the reputation for violence that would define Colombia over the remainder of the century: the formation of the FARC (Revolutionary Armed Forces of Colombia), and the concept of La Violencia.
 By highlighting the lived experience of politics and development in post-1945 Colombia, Forgotten Peace presents a sweeping reinterpretation of both the origins of the FARC and the dominant place of “violence” in modern Latin America.
 The book additionally provides a Colombian vantage on global processes of democratic transition, development, and memory formation in the 1950s and ‘60s.

 Karl holds holds an A.B. from Dartmouth College and a Ph.D. from Harvard University.
 At Princeton, he is a Faculty Associate at the Program in Latin American Studies and the Princeton Institute for International and Regional Studies, and is also involved with the Center for Digital Humanities.
 He has received fellowships from the Woodrow Wilson National Fellowship Foundation, Fulbright Colombia, the Eisenhower and Johnson presidential libraries, and the David Rockefeller Center for Latin American Studies at Harvard.